Ice (American TV series): Season One

 The two men struggle and Isaac collapses hitting his head really hard.
 He later dies in hospital after fading while on life support.
-After the will is read, it turns out that the Isaac split the shares of Green & Green equally to four people; His granddaughter (daughter to Jake and his ex-wife Ava Green), his two sons and his ailing sister, who happens to be Cam Rose's ex-wife.
-The will distribution greatly affects Cam expectations, as a result he embarks on a mission to capture the easiest 25%, that is from his wife.
+After the will is read, it turns out that the Isaac split the shares of Green & Green equally to four people: his granddaughter, Willow (daughter to Jake and his ex-wife Ava Green); his two sons; and his ailing sister, who happens to be Cam Rose's ex-wife.
+The will distribution greatly affects Cam expectations, and as a result he embarks on a mission to capture the easiest 25% from his ex-wife.
 However, the 25% assigned to his granddaughter are assigned to Ava, her mother with custody.
 Jake continues trying to repay Lady Rah, however, in the meantime, Lady Rah's boss Peter appears.

 Apparently, Peter is blackmailing Lady Rah by kidnapping her daughter.
 Lady Rah is in the process of using all her savings to save her daughter's life and return to Sierra Leone.
 Peter becomes relentless with Cam promises that he will use his supposed 25% to capture the Green & Green business.
 As such, he kidnaps Ava Green to get an opportunity to blackmail Jake into giving him the company by force.
 The FBI advances their case based on the taped information from Cam's office.
-Jake eventually settles for more dynamic terms of doing business while freeing his ex-wife from Peter.
-In the season finale, Freddy bumps into Peters new office at the Greens and finds Jake negotiating further terms of their contract.
+Jake eventually settles for more dynamic terms of doing business while freeing his ex-wife from Pieter.
+In the season finale, Freddy bumps into Pieter's new office at the Greens and finds Jake negotiating further terms of their contract.
 Lady Rah storms in with her security men and shoots Peter's guards.
-At the end, Jake is standing in the middle of Peter and Lady Rah's guns, waiting for a shooting opportunity.
+At the end, Jake is standing in the middle of Pieter and Lady Rah's guns, waiting for a shooting opportunity.